4 Fashion Trends That You'll Actually Want to Wear This Fall (And 1 to Retire)

 2. Keep: Functional Fashion

 Leaving the house but have nowhere to store your hand sanitizer and extra mask?
-Yeah, suffice it to say that everything looks different this fall, including what we expect from our clothing.
-Which might explain why utility—think: convertible styles, lots of pockets—is reigning supreme.
+This might explain why utility—think: convertible styles, lots of pockets—is still reigning supreme.
 But the desire for functional pants and tops goes beyond just extra storage space; “Our leisurewear needs to also function as our at-home professional wear,” Rahm reminds us.
 So, if you're curious about cargo pants, now's the time to give them a try.

 3. Keep: Escapism By Any Means Necessary